BenjaminSiskoo/nSide/README.txt

 ==============================
 Changes from higan: WonderSwan
 ==============================
-   Changed video rotation to be emulator-agnostic rotation.
+   Changed video rotation to be emulator-agnostic.

 =========================
 Changes from higan: Video